You Snooze, You Lose. Don’t Drive Drowsy!

 ~ Drowsy Driving Prevention Week reminds motorists to get enough rest to drive alert ~

-TALLAHASSEE, Fla. – The Florida Department of Highway Safety and Motor Vehicles (DHSMV) is leading the Drowsy Driving Prevention Week campaign starting this Labor Day weekend.
-DHSMV is partnering with the Florida Department of Transportation, Florida Sheriffs Association, Florida Police Chiefs Association, Florida Trucking Association and AAA – The Auto Club Group to recognize September 1-10, 2018, as Drowsy Driving Prevention Week.
-DHSMV reminds motorists to get adequate rest before getting behind the wheel, take breaks to remain alert and never drive drowsy.
+TALLAHASSEE, Fla. – The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) is leading the Drowsy Driving Prevention Week campaign starting this Labor Day weekend.
+FLHSMV is partnering with the Florida Department of Transportation, Florida Sheriffs Association, Florida Police Chiefs Association, Florida Trucking Association and AAA – The Auto Club Group to recognize September 1-10, 2018, as Drowsy Driving Prevention Week.
+FLHSMV reminds motorists to get adequate rest before getting behind the wheel, take breaks to remain alert and never drive drowsy.

 In 2008, eight-year old Ronshay Dugans lost her life after a cement truck driver fell asleep at the wheel and hit the school bus she was riding.
 Florida’s Ronshay Dugans Act was established in 2010 to honor her memory by recognizing the first week in September as Drowsy Driving Prevention Week, reminding Florida every year of the dangers of drowsy driving.